mghotbi/RRI/README.md

 the RRI trajectory changes through time, including amplitude, lag, overshoot, incomplete recovery, recovery rate, hysteresis, and trajectory class.

-## Conceptual framework

-Redox resilience at the holobiont scale emerges from interacting biological subsystems rather than any single measurable trait.
-RRI summarizes each domain using a latent score derived from multivariate indicators.
-These domain scores are directionally aligned, scaled, and integrated into a composite index.

-The three core domains are:

-- **Physio**: plant oxidative buffering and physiological stress response.
-- **Soil**: soil redox chemistry, hydrology, and electron-transfer stability.
-- **Micro**: microbial abundance, functional capacity, traits, genes, expression, or network organization.

-The microbial domain is flexible.
-It may contain taxonomic abundance, functional composition, microbial traits, gene abundance, functional gene coverage, metagenomic features, metatranscriptomic expression, gene upregulation summaries, pathway-level features, or ecological network metrics.

 ## Installation